russmedia/terraform-google-kubernetes-cluster/README.md

 # Requirements
 Please use google provider version = "~> 2.3"

+If you need more control with versioning of your cluster, it is advised to specify "min_master_version" and "version" in node-pools.
+Otherwise GKE will be using default version which might change in near future.

 ## 1. Features

 - multiple node pools with node number multiplied by defined zones